Greetings to all our members and visitors! Welcome to our website.

 Not only has Ireland lost an outstanding poet with the death of Eavan Boland, but the Classics, and particularly the Latin language, has lost a wonderful champion, who will be sorely missed.

 atque in perpetuum, soror, ave atque vale

 The full text of Eavan Boland's Presidential Address to the Classical Association of Ireland can be found in Classics Ireland Volume 25 (2018).

-The CAI Summer School will take place in Sligo from 16th-
+The CAI Summer School took place in Sligo from 16th-

 Many thanks to Dr. Selga Medenieks for the Newsletter; Dr. Shane Wallace for the Classical Association Facebook Page; Shane and Dr. Eoghan Moloney for the Classics Events-

 Your continued support of the Association is valued and appreciated.
 As always, we invite your feedback and suggestions.

 The Annual General Meeting of the Association will take place at St. Angela’s College, Sligo, on Friday August 16 th, 2019, at 7.00 p.m.

 The Secretary notifies members that nominations and motions will be received under the following provisions of the Association’s Rules.

 The officers and ordinary members of the Council are elected at the Annual General Meeting.
 The Council has made nominations under this Article as follows: